 - Oral hygiene habits for cavity prevention

 - Oral habits (tongue thrusting, thumb sucking, biting nails)

 - Medical history and information gathering

 - Technology and tools

 The Parental Role

 Initially, even after your children are shown how to brush and floss their teeth they are going to need your help and supervision.
 As a matter of fact, parents should lead and supervise toothbrushing for the first 9 years of life.
 For the first two years of life, parents should brush their child’s teeth with positive and encouraging attitudes.
-Children, typically, begin brushing their teeth around three years of age, but when they are finished brushing a parent should rebrush hard to clean areas until around the age of six and continue to supervise until age 9.
+Typically, children begin brushing their teeth around three years of age, but when they are finished brushing a parent should re-brush hard to clean areas until around the age of 6 and continue to supervise until age 9.